DeNA/Anjin/README.md

   <dt>Lifespan</dt><dd>Specifies the execution time limit in seconds.
 Defaults to 300 seconds, 0 specifies unlimited operation</dd>
   <dt>Random Seed</dt><dd>Specify when you want to fix the seed given to the pseudo-random number generator (optional).
 This is a setting related to the pseudo-random number generator used by the autopilot.
 To fix the seed of the pseudo-random number generator in the game itself, it is necessary to implement this setting on the game title side. </dd>
   <dt>Time Scale</dt><dd>Time.timeScale.
 Default is 1.0</dd>
-  <dt>JUnit Report Path</dt><dd>Specifies the JUnit format report file output path (optional).
-If there are zero errors and zero failures, the autopilot run is considered to have completed successfully. </dd>
   <dt>Loggers</dt><dd>Logger used for this autopilot settings.
 If omitted, <code>Debug.unityLogger</code> will be used as default.</dd>
   <dt>Reporters</dt><dd>Reporter to be called on Autopilot terminate.</dd>
 </dl>